subharaj01/java-berlin-clock/README.md

+# Changes

+added TimeConverterImpl class which contain entire logic added TestTimeConverterImpl class for junit / TDD added src\test\resources\stories\berlin-clock-bdd.story for more BDD and ensured they are run successfully along with existing BDD
+BDD reports are also checked in

+#Issues:-

+# BerlinClockFixture class has to be edited to initialize berlinClock - I have done that.
+See below line

+private TimeConverter berlinClock = new TimeConverterImpl();

+# ClasspathStoryFinder is not able to find story file automatically in its current form , hence during BDD - i have put absolute path [ret.add(new File("H:\\java-berlin-clock-master\\src\\test\\resources\\stories"));] in getRootDirs() method and made it work, but before checkin to github i have removed this line as i trust the declaration-
+/**
+ * A class to help us find stories (files) across a classpath with many roots.
+This is especially important
+ * when finding files when executed from a Gradle test context.
+ */

 # The Berlin Clock

 The Berlin Uhr (Clock) is a rather strange way to show the time.
 On the top of the clock there is a yellow lamp that